Esther Eng: Career

 When Eng was 19, her father and his business partners created a film production company with Eng as a producer.
 The studio was based at 1010 Washington Street while Esther looked for a studio in Los Angeles.
 Esther's first screen credit was as co-producer on the film Heartache (1936).
 Heartache is set in San Francisco and was directed by Frank Tang, and was shot in eight days, with two reels in color.
 The film was made at a rented studio in Hollywood.
 In 1936, along with friends and the film's leading actress Wai Kim Fong, Eng went to Hong Kong for the film's premiere at the Queens Theater under the title Iron Blood, Fragrant Soul.

-After China entered war with Japan, she directed the film National Heroine (1937) about a female pilot that fights for her country.
+After China entered into war with Japan, she directed the film National Heroine (1937) about a female pilot who fights for her country.
 The film was a success which led to Eng staying in Hong Kong where she directed her next two films: Ten Thousand Lovers and Storm of Envy, both released in 1938.
 She also co-directed the film A Night of Romance, A Lifetime of Regret with Wu Peng and Leung Wai-man.
-In 1939, she created the film It's A Women's World which had an all female cast showcasing 36 women in different professions.
+In 1939, she created the film It's A Women's World which had an all-female cast showcasing 36 women in different professions.

 In 1939, she returned to San Francisco to begin distributing Cantonese films in both Central and South America.
 In 1941, Eng directed the film Golden Gate Girl in San Francisco, which received a favorable review in Variety that year.
 Eng returned to Hong Kong to make a war film between 1946 and 1947.
 After months of preparation that included location hunting in southern China, Eng had to abandon the project.
-By mid-1947, Eng returned to California where she made The Blue Jade that starred another Cantonese Opera singer Fe Fe Lee.
+By mid-1947, Eng returned to California where she made The Blue Jade that starred another Cantonese opera singer, Fe Fe Lee.
 Eng followed it up with another film with Lee titled Too Late For Springtime (1949) about a Chinese girl's relationship with a Chinese-American GI.
 This was followed up by a film shot in the Hawaiian Islands titled Mad Fire Mad Love about a romance between a mixed-race woman and a Chinese sailor.

 In 1950, Eng stopped making films for a time to go into the restaurant business with her friend Bo Bo, a Chinese actor who had been stranded in New York.
 Eng supported him and managed his stage career in the United States, and later named a restaurant she co-founded as "Bo Bo".
 This was the first of her five Manhattan restaurants which included the Esther Eng Restaurant that opened in 1959.

 In 1961, she earned her final film credit as the co-director with Wu Peng for Murder in New York Chinatown.
 She directed all the exterior scenes of the film.